Games & Quizzes

 /skwer/

 plane figure with four equal straight sides and four right angles.
-Open public areas in the middle of the town. make square or rectangular.
+Open public areas in the middle of the town.
+To make something balance or be equal.

 /houˈevər/